ibm-cloud-docs/databases-for-elasticsearch/howto-provisioning.md

    ```
    {: .pre}

-Provision a {{site.data.keyword.databases-for-elasticsearch}} Isolated instance with the same `"members_host_flavor"` -p parameter, setting it to the desired Isolated size.
-Available hosting sizes and their `host_flavor value` parameters are listed in [Table 2](#host-flavor-parameter-cli).
-For example, `{"members_host_flavor": "b3c.4x16.encrypted"}`.
+Provision a {{site.data.keyword.databases-for-elasticsearch}} Isolated instance with the same `"host_flavor"` parameter, setting it to the desired Isolated size.
+Available hosting sizes and their `host_flavor value` parameters are listed in [Table 2](#host-flavor-parameter-api).
+For example, `{"host_flavor": "b3c.4x16.encrypted"}`.
 Note that since the host flavor selection includes CPU and RAM sizes (`b3c.4x16.encrypted` is 4 CPU and 16 RAM), this request does not accept both, an Isolated size selection and separate CPU and RAM allocation selections.

    ```sh
    curl -X POST \